 We’ve all heard the song It Ain’t What You Do, It’s The Way That You Do It, and while the song might be catchy, the deeper meaning is very profound.
 Spending a little time in the morning setting an intention, focus or Sankalpa for the day, helps us come back to that intention each time we need to make a decision.
 Setting an intention can also help us to be more aware of our actions, and can give the day much more meaning.

-- Find an intention that resonates with your heart's desire in this meditation with Esther Teule - Finding your intention helper.
+- Find an intention that resonates with your heart’s desire in this class with James Reeves – Setting intentions – what lies beneath?

 23. Yoga helps you to express gratitude

 Traditionally, yogis would rise with the sun and perform Surya Namaskar, (Sun Salutations) as a way to greet the new day and pay homage to the sun, the giver of warmth, light and life.